 2. Upgrade Your Bandwidth or move to a High-Speed Internet Connection

 In a number of cases, it won’t be your infrastructure that is the problem but your connection speed.
-Slow connection speeds have a tendency to create jitter, particularly when sharing bandwidth with other devices.
+Slow network connection speeds have a tendency to create jitter, particularly when sharing bandwidth with other devices.
 Upgrading your bandwidth with your current ISP or changing service providers can result in a marked improvement in service that eliminates jitter.

 Once network jitter becomes apparent, measure how potent it is.
 If it exceeds the thresholds outlined by Cisco then it is a good idea to intervene and take action.
 You can do this by prioritizing the transfer of critical packets and by deploying a jitter buffer.
 While upgrading your bandwidth is also a possible solution it is often better to optimize your current bandwidth rather than simply purchasing more bandwidth.

 By taking a proactive approach to mitigating the effects of network jitter you will make sure that the next time you’re communicating with a customer or colleague, the entire conversation flows naturally.
 Remember that poor voice communication is not only inconvenient but also has the potential to cost you a significant amount of money (particularly if you’re communicating with a customer!).
 Investing in network monitoring tools and other solutions now will save you money further down the road.

 Is it possible to make a network without jitter?

 There will always be a certain amount of jitter on a connection over a network because the switches each packet passes through will experience variable demand.
 Remember the packets in one stream travel across the network, interspersed with packets from other streams.
 The possibility of every packet arriving at every switch and being processed immediately is slim and gets slighter with more network traffic present.
 The longer the route of the transmission, the higher the likelihood of jitter because packets will have to pass through more switches and routers.